smoothusdt/smooth-ui/src/TermsOfUse.md

 ### We will never collect the following information:

-- Never collect private keys, secret phrases, hashes, or any personal information
+- Never collect private keys, secret phrases or any personal information
 - Never sell data for profit

 ### How do we use the information we collect